Vasanth2801/Intern-Week1-/README.md

 * In Awake Method we say like if instance is not equal to null then get the instance of this class and dont destroy on load to have it across game scenes
 * I created two empty gameobjects and UImanager and Gamemanager and then created a simple UI to show how the gamemanager singleton works
 * In gamemanager created the singleton in which calls the resume and restart method in another script
-* so when the button is pressed the methods aloows the logic to happen
+* so when the button is pressed the methods allows the logic to happen
+* Created a Audiomanger script and added a audio source component to the gameobject
+* imported the musics and added in the script and then played the scene

 Features Implemented:
 * Created a simple UI menu with resume and restart buttons to see how the singleton works on gamemanager
+* Created a audiomanager to play the desired music when the game starts